spruceid/spruceid.dev/docs/didkit/runtime-config.md

 ## Network configuration

-For all network requests, DIDKit relies on the upstream [`reqwest`](https://docs.rs/reqwest/0.11.6/reqwest/) library. `reqwest` checks the environmental variables in DIDKit's environment for the variables `HTTP_PROXY`/`http_proxy` and `HTTPS_PROXY`/`https_proxy` to route http and
+For all outbound HTTP requests, DIDKit relies on the upstream [`reqwest`](https://docs.rs/reqwest/0.11.6/reqwest/) library. `reqwest` checks the environmental variables in DIDKit's environment for the variables `HTTP_PROXY`/`http_proxy` and `HTTPS_PROXY`/`https_proxy` to route http and